-The Canadian Industrial Energy End-Use Data and Analysis Centre (CIEEDAC) maintains extensive databases of national energy consumption, emissions, and related information.
-CIEEDAC’s database covers over 26 industrial sectors across Canada, disaggregated by industry sector and energy type from 1990 to present.
+The Canadian Energy and Emissions Data Centre (CEEDC) maintains extensive databases of national energy consumption, emissions, and related information.
+CEEDC’s database covers over 26 industrial sectors across Canada, disaggregated by industry sector and energy type from 1990 to present.
 Additionally, historical data (1990-1996) on physical energy consumption and expenditures on energy are available for over 200 industrial sectors disaggregated by industry sector, energy type, and region.
-In order to maintain consistency, most of CIEEDAC's data come from Statistics Canada.
+In order to maintain consistency, most of CEEDC's data come from Statistics Canada.

 - First two digits designate the sector